spirosmaggioros/ClusterXX/CODESTYLE.md

   - Classes must always exist inside a clusterxx namespace
   - Private data types should come first
   - Private parameters and functions should start with two underscores '__*'
-  - Private parameters that are initialized in the constructor, we do otherwise only in special cases
+  - Private parameters are initialized in the constructor, we do otherwise only in special cases
   - Use assertions, no throw-catch exceptions
   - For each class, there should be two .hpp files, one for the class declaration and one for the class implementation
   - Don't forget to include the implementation header in the end of the declaration header